samuelgoto/proposal-optional-types/README.md

 ![In-browser type checker](browser.png)

 As a general rule of thumb, at its current stage, this is a proposal for adding "**an**" optional type system to JavaScript more so than adding "**this**" specific one.
-To get the ball rolling, we start with a proposal with some broad strokes (to give an idea of feasibility and desirability), but we are looking to form/identify a **working group** to collectively define the specifics of the type system at later stages of the process (TC39 members, typescript/closure/flow experts, type system experts, developer tooling experts, etc).
+To get the ball rolling, we start with a strawman proposal with some broad strokes (to give an idea of feasibility and desirability), but we are looking to form/identify a **working group** to collectively define the specifics of the type system at later stages of the process (TC39 members, typescript/closure/flow experts, type system experts, developer tooling experts, etc).

 With that, at this stage 0, we are generally looking to: